 Trails and Grounds open daily sunrise to sunset.

-We invite you to join us for an evening of evocative performance by guest musical curator Rod Vester, featured composer and performer Trevor New, and the Symphony of Northwest Arkansas (SoNA) chamber orchestra as they create a musical program inspired by our temporary exhibition The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse.
+We invite you to join us for an evening of evocative performance by guest musical curator Rod Vester and the Symphony of Northwest Arkansas (SoNA) chamber orchestra as they create a musical program inspired by our temporary exhibition The Dirty South: Contemporary Art, Material Culture, and the Sonic Impulse.

-Conducted by SoNA Music Director Paul Haas and featuring the live regional premiere of the groundbreaking piece New Canons by Trevor New, the program will include a mixture of chamber orchestra and chamber music inspired by artworks in the exhibition.
+Conducted by SoNA Music Director Paul Haas and featuring works chosen especially for the evening, the program will include a mixture of chamber orchestra and chamber music inspired by artworks in the exhibition.
 Weaving a narrative that centers Black voices, the performance will mirror and amplify themes in the The Dirty South by connecting visual art with music’s ability to bridge the physical and emotional worlds.

 Co-presented with SoNA as part of their new series SoNA Beyond and set against the backdrop of the Great Hall and Crystal Bridges’ own natural setting, this latest installment of the Van Cliburn Concert Series is not one to miss.
 And, to enhance your visit even more, we’re offering free admission to The Dirty South to all concert-goers in the week leading up to the event.
 We hope to see you there.